docker/docs/content/guides/docker-concepts/getting-started/whats-next.md

   description: Learn how to create image using Dockerfile.
   link: /guides/docker-concepts/building-images/writing-a-dockerfile/
 - title: Build, tag and publish an image
-  description: Learn how to build, tag, and publish an image to Docker Hub or any other registry
+  description: Learn how to build, tag, and publish an image to Docker Hub or any other registry.
   link: /guides/docker-concepts/building-images/build-tag-and-publish-an-image/
 - title: Using the build cache
   description: Learn about the build cache, what changes invalidate the cache and how to effectively use the build cache.